KSchlagowski/SimpleSQLParser/README.md

 * [Run](#run)

 ## General info
 This project is simple SELECT statement parser.
+The program parses the given statement and shows what tables and columns are used in it.

 ## Technologies
 Project is created with: